Lutando/docs-oxd/sources/oxdserver/index.md

 OAuth2 protected API.

 The oxd Server is designed to work as a standalone service demon.
-It's actually a web server, running in an embedded jetty server, so you don't need a web application container (like tomcat).
+It's actually a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
 Just start it and stop it like you would any other unix service.

 oxd's API's make it easier for developers to use OAuth2 protocols.
-By default, it's restricted to `localhost,` which means these API's cannot be reached from another server on the network--only by services running on your local server.
+By default, it's restricted to `localhost,` which means these API's cannot be reached from another server on the network--only by services running locally server.
 You deploy oxd on each server that has web applications.
-Gluu is introducing an nginx-based gateway that will enable the centralized deployment of an oxd server--stay tuned.
+Gluu is introducing an nginx-based gateway that will enable the centralized deployment of an oxd server (and will require clients to use https to connect to it)--stay tuned.

 oxd API's can be called with by any application that can make REST calls.
 Gluu also provides several native libraries that wrap the